holepunchto/hypercore/README.md

 valueEncodings will be applied to individual blocks, even if you append batches.
 If you want to control encoding at the batch-level, you can use the `encodeBatch` option, which is a function that takes a batch and returns a binary-encoded batch.
 If you provide a custom valueEncoding, it will not be applied prior to `encodeBatch`.

 The user may provide a custom encryption module as `opts.encryption`, which should satisfy the [HypercoreEncryption](https://github.com/holepunchto/hypercore-encryption) interface.

+##### User Data

+User Data is a key-value store that is persisted locally and is not replicated with the Hypercore.
+This is useful as a quick store for data only used by the current peer.
+For example, `autobase` uses User Data to store information such as encryption keys and connections between a peer's local writer and the Autobase's bootstrap core.

+Keys are always strings and values can be strings or buffers.

+See [`core.setUserData(key, value)`](#await-coresetuserdatakey-value) and [`core.getUserData(key)`](#const-value--await-coresetuserdatakey) for updating User Data.

 #### `const { length, byteLength } = await core.append(block)`